Customized In-person Group Training

-Electrical Safety For Non Electrical Workers Electrical Safety For Non Electrical Workers
+Electrical Safety For Non Electrical Workers - Live Online Instructor-Led Training

-This 6-Hour live online instructor-led electrical safety awareness training for non-electrical workers course provides a solid foundation for compliance considerations by building owners, managers, supervisors and employers who realize the importance of electrical safety in their workplace.
+This 6-hour live online instructor-led course on electrical safety for non-electrical workers provides a solid foundation for compliance considerations by building owners, managers, supervisors, and employers who recognize the importance of electrical safety in their workplace.

-This electrical safety awareness training for non-electrical workers course is intended to raise awareness about electrical safety hazards both on and off the job.
+This training course on electrical safety for non-electrical workers is intended to raise awareness about electrical safety hazards both on and off the job.
 The target audience is non-electricians, including maintenance workers, machine operators and anybody who works with and around electrical tools or equipment.
-This course covers common situations that could place the non-electrical worker into dangerous situations.
+This course covers common situations that could place the non-electrical worker in dangerous situations.

-Virtually every worker on an industrial or commercial job site works with or uses electrically-powered equipment.
+Virtually every worker on an industrial or commercial job site works with or uses electrically powered equipment.
 Most of these workers have no concept of the hazards they could possibly be exposed to by performing common, everyday tasks.
-Jewelry contacting energized components, overstressed power strips, coffee pots and heaters placed into the workplace all can increase the risk to the employee and to production if the worker is not aware of the potential issues involved.
+Jewelry that contacts energized components, overstressed power strips, coffee pots, and heaters placed in the workplace can all increase the risk to employees and production if workers are not aware of the potential issues involved.

 This course (which comes with a CEU certificate of completion) covers workplace electrical safety and the methods used to recognize, identify and avoid the electrical hazards of arc flash and personal shock.
 The worker’s roles and responsibilities are summarized.
 The course also teaches the effects of electrocution on the body and principles such as touch step potential.
 Normal and abnormal equipment conditions are described and students are trained in how to properly identify potential electrical hazards.
 The course teaches basic safe electrical work procedures, how to avoid the risk of personal shock related to power tools, broken power cords and the hazards when not using GFCIs.
 The risk of personal injury related to Overhead Power Lines is also identified.